solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 [Selenium](https://www.selenium.dev/) automates functional tests for web apps.
 Developers can create web application test scripts in several supported languages, like Ruby, Java, Python, and C#.
 Once scripts are developed, the Selenium WebDriver executes the scripts using browser-specific APIs.
 Teams can operate parallel Selenium tests on different devices using [Selenium Grid](https://www.selenium.dev/documentation/grid/).

 To get started with Selenium, developers can install the [Selenium IDE](https://www.selenium.dev/selenium-ide/) to generate testing scripts from browser interactions.
 The Selenium IDE is not intended for production tests.
-Still, it  can speed up the development of your test script development tasks.
+Still, it can speed up the development of  test script creation tasks.

 Teams can include [Selenium tests in Azure DevOps.](https://techcommunity.microsoft.com/t5/testingspot-blog/continuous-testing-with-selenium-and-azure-devops/ba-p/3143366).
 The screenshot below demonstrates a Selenium test running in a DevOps Pipeline.